beth-blackwood/markdown-cv/index.md

 - Blackwood, Elizabeth.
 "Integrating Digital Stewardship into Academic Library Instruction."
 2020. *Journal of Academic Librrianship*

 ## Presentations
+- From Folders to : Improving the Digital Asset Management System User Experience
+- Fostering an Institutional Awareness for Copyright and Licensing
+- DAM Careers Forum: Paths in, Across and Upward

 ## Grants
 - CSU Wide AWS Grant